 International Water Safety Day, held annually on May 15, helps spread drowning awareness and water safety education.
-In Part 3 of a three-part series, aquatics professionals in the industry share how they implement best pool safety practices.
+In Part 3 of a three-part series, aquatics professionals in the industry share how they implement water safety awareness.

 The job of a lifeguard can entail many things beyond simply watching the pool.
 Being tasked with multiple responsibilities, it’s easy to lose sight of what’s most important.
 This is why Erin Johnson, the aquatics director at the Auburn YMCA in Auburn, New York, redetermined the roles of her lifeguards.